 The good news is that Disneyland did not raise prices from 2020 pricing on 1-Day Tickets.
 Of course, the best savings come with multi-day tickets.
 Multi-day tickets are not subject to the tiered pricing or date restrictions (Whew!
 One less thing to worry about!)
 We have hopping good news!
 Undercover Tourist is discount multi-day Disneyland tickets, available now!
 Our official Disneyland tickets can be linked to your account and used to make park reservations.

 One more hop tip to save money: The price to add park hopping is the same whether you have a 1-Day Ticket or a 5-Day Ticket.
 The Park Hopper is about $55 more no matter how many days you're visiting, so a Multi-Day Park Hopper is an especially good value.

-For now, Disneyland has released pricing schedules for 60-days after its reopening date — from April 30, 2021, through June 30, 2021.
+For now, Disneyland has released pricing schedules.
 More details will be released on a rolling basis.

 Let's take a look at ticket tiers and prices for 1-Day Tickets with admission to 1 park per day, and the available dates through June:

 - Adult 1-Day Tier 5 Ticket With Admission to 1 Park Per Day — $154 ($146 child)

 - Good any day!

 - Adult 1-Day Tier 4 Ticket With Admission to 1 Park Per Day — $139 ($132 child) -

 - Good to go May 17-21, 24-28 and June 1-3, 7-10, 14-17, 21-24 and 28-30